byterubpay/byterub-site/_posts/2018-04-09-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-04-09.md

 **\<sarang>** sexcellent
 **\<suraeNoether>** oh, also, the first board meeting of MAGIC is being held at the end of this month, April 27 in denver. the board members (minus one) are all going to be there: me, sarang, my wife, rehrar, and sgp. if anyone happens to be in the area, feel free to lmk and we can all go out to lunch or whatever
 **\<sarang>** looking forward to it
-**\<koe>** btw, I finished rewriting that monero report. would anyone mind reviewing it? https://github.com/UkoeHB/ByteRub-RCT-report
+**\<koe>** btw, I finished rewriting that byterub report. would anyone mind reviewing it? https://github.com/UkoeHB/ByteRub-RCT-report
 **\<rehrar>** creepy
 **\<suraeNoether>** koe great, i will try to read through it this week
 **\<koe>** cool thanks suraeNoether :)